Q1 2022 Open Banking trackerJuly 1, 2022

 “The growing number of TPPs who are having their licenses withdrawn, often at short notice, is creating an urgent need for banks to have a tool to check TPP licence status in real time and keep unauthorized providers from accessing customer accounts – to give banks confidence when providing data to or enabling a payment for a third party,” says Jim Wadsworth, senior vice president for open banking at Mastercard.

 Headlines at 31 March 2022:

 - 535 third-party providers were registered with a National Competent Authority in Europe.
 316 third parties were registered in the EEA, while 219 were registered in the U.K.

 - Sweden has overtaken Germany and now has the highest number of home TPPs in the EEA (38), and Spain continues to have the highest number of passported TPPs, reaching 113 at the end of March 2021.

 - Between Q3 2021 and Q1 2022, the number of EEA countries with 100 or more passported TPPs has grown from zero to ten, continuing an emerging passporting trend.

 - Nine TPPs from seven different countries are no longer authorised to provide open banking services.

-Our European open banking tracker is brought to you in collaboration with Konsentus, the software as a service company in which Mastercard is invested and that helps to power Open Banking Protect.
+Our European open banking tracker is brought to you in collaboration with Konsentus, the software as a service company in which Mastercard is invested.
 For more information about Mastercard Open Banking Solutions, visit openbanking.mastercard.com, and register your interest to learn more.